 "Upgrading" to SBAS involves replacing an existing Flight Management System (FMS) with a new SBAS-capable FMS.
 As an in-line replacement, the Universal Avionics SBAS-FMS constitutes minor changes to wiring, antenna, keying and configuration when certified for most LPV capabilities.
 Still, most of the existing wiring may be used.
 Non-LPV SBAS-FMS installations have lesser changes.

-There are plenty of benefits you'll be able to experience with the Universal Avionics SBAS-FMS.
-Including some mentioned under features, these benefits include:
+There are plenty of benefits you’ll be able to experience with the Universal Avionics SBAS-FMS, including:

 Approved GPS position input source in accordance with the appropriate TSO for integration with approved transponders for the ADS-B Out mandate